-The affirmative vote of a majority of the shares of common stock present or represented and voting at the Annual Meeting is required to ratify such appointment.
+The affirmative vote of a majority of the shares of common stock present entitled to vote and at the Annual Meeting is required to ratify such appointment.

-THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE "FOR" THE RATIFICATION OF THE APPOINTMENT OF ERNST & YOUNG LLP TO SERVE AS TEMPUR-PEDIC INTERNATIONAL'S INDEPENDENT AUDITORS FOR THE YEAR ENDING DECEMBER 31, 2011.
+THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE "FOR" THE RATIFICATION OF THE APPOINTMENT OF ERNST & YOUNG LLP TO SERVE AS TEMPUR-PEDIC INTERNATIONAL'S INDEPENDENT AUDITORS FOR THE YEAR ENDING DECEMBER 31, 2012.

-Fees for Independent Auditors During the Years Ended December 31, 2010 and 2009
+Fees for Independent Auditors During the Years Ended December 31, 2011 and 2010

-The aggregate fees for professional services rendered by Ernst & Young LLP for the years ended December 31, 2009 and December 31, 2010 were approximately as follows (amounts represent fees billed, in thousands):
+The aggregate fees for professional services rendered by Ernst & Young LLP for the years ended December 31, 2011 and 2010 were approximately as follows (amounts represent fees billed, in thousands):

-2009 2010
+2011 2010

-Audit fees(1) \$ 1,565 \$ 1,631
+Audit fees(1) \$ 1,760 \$ 1,631

-Audit-related fees(2) 216 131
+Audit-related fees(2) 8 131

-Tax fees(3) 193 420
+Tax fees(3) 165 420

 All other fees

-Total \$ 1,974 \$ 2,182
+Total \$ 1,933 \$ 2,182

-- (1) Audit fees billed for 2009 and 2010 were related to services provided in connection with the audit of our financial statements, management's assessment of the effectiveness of our internal control over financial reporting and the effectiveness of our internal control over financial reporting as of and for the years ended December 31, 2009 and December 31, 2010, the statutory audits of certain international subsidiaries and the reviews of our quarterly financial statements. - (2) Audit-related fees include fees for services related to consultation on accounting standards or transactions. - (3) Tax fees include fees for tax compliance, tax advice and tax planning.
+(1) Audit fees billed for 2011 and 2010 were related to services provided in connection with the audit of our financial statements, management's assessment of the effectiveness of our internal control over financial reporting and the effectiveness of our internal control over financial reporting as of and for the years ended December 31, 2011 and 2010, the statutory audits of certain international subsidiaries and the reviews of our quarterly financial statements.

+(2) Audit-related fees include fees for services related to consultation on accounting standards or transactions.

+(3) Tax fees include fees for tax compliance, tax advice and tax planning.